Protect your endpoints with Security Center's integrated EDR solution: Microsoft Defender for Endpoint

-If the command is successful, you'll see a new alert on the Azure Security Center dashboard and the Windows Defender ATP portal.
+If the command is successful, you'll see a new alert on the Azure Security Center dashboard and the Microsoft Defender for Endpoint portal.
 This alert might take a few minutes to appear.

-From the investigation window, select the link to go to the Windows Defender ATP portal.
+From the investigation window, select the link to go to the Microsoft Defender for Endpoint portal.